As the temperature rises, so do the risks for your pet.

 Have the number of a veterinarian on hand so that you are prepared in case of an emergency.

-“If you see a dog in a car on a hot day that you believe may be in trouble, call your local SPCA, animal shelter, or police immediately,” advises Shawn Eccles, BC SPCA chief animal protection officer.
+“If you see a dog in a car on a hot day that you believe may be in trouble, call your local animal control authorities or police immediately,” advises Shawn Eccles, BC SPCA chief animal protection officer.

 To avoid potential disaster, know the signs of heatstroke in pets: exaggerated panting (or the sudden stopping of panting), rapid or erratic pulse, salivation, weakness and muscle tremors, lack of coordination, convulsions or vomiting and collapse.
 If your dog shows symptoms of heatstroke, immediately move the animal to a cool, shady place.
 Wet the dog with cool water including the head and feet and fan vigorously to promote evaporation.
 Do not apply ice, as this constricts blood flow which will inhibit cooling.
 Allow the dog to drink some cool water.
 Finally, get him to the vet right away.